gvwilson/buildtogether.tech/src/git-solo/index.md

 early start on homework 4, we can create a new branch from `main` called `homework4` and start setting things up in there.

-When we are done, we can [%i "merge (in Git)" "Git!merge" %][%g merge_git "merge" %][%/i%] the state of one branch back into another.
+When we are done, we can [%g merge_git "merge" %][%i "merge (in Git)" "Git!merge" %] the state of one branch back into another.
 Merging doesn't change the source branch, but once it's done, all of the changes made there are in the destination branch.

-To see what the differences are between two branches, we use [%i "Git!viewing differences" %]`git diff`[%/i%] with those branches' names:
+To see what the differences are between two branches, we use `git diff`[%i "Git!viewing differences" %] with those branches' names:

 [%inc git_diff_branch.sh %]